denten-books/plain-text/3-format.md

 of copyright restrictions.
-The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Copy technologies from photocopiers, to desktop printers, to cheap digital storage and peer-to-peer file sharing networks reduce the price of copying and dissemination to near frictionless levels.
+The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Copy technologies from photocopiers, to desktop printers, to inexpensive digital storage drives and peer-to-peer file sharing networks reduce the price of copying and dissemination to near frictionless levels.
 The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright enforcement from legal down to the infrastructural levels of enforcement, as software and hardware: from Code to code.
 In the words of Charles Clark, the late British publisher and prominent copyright attorney, "the answer to the machine is in the machine